Historic houses, green expanses and a river running through it

 Take the first left down the hill onto the meadows.

 Petersham Meadows were part of the estate attached to Ham House from the early 17th Century until the latter years of the 19th.
 There have been cows grazing on Petersham Meadows from at least that time.
 At the turn of the 20th Century there was public concern that a housing estate would be built on the Meadows.
-A public campaign, culminating in 1902 in an Act of Parliament, has preserved the view of Petersham Meadows from Richmond Hill for posterity.
+A public campaign, culminating in an Act of Parliament in 1902, has preserved the view of Petersham Meadows from Richmond Hill for posterity.
 The view from the top is one of the most celebrated in the country.
 JMW Turner painted it, and the poet Alexander Pope waxed lyrical about it, as did Sir Walter Scott, who described it in his novel The Heart of Midlothian (1918).

 Ham House is perhaps the most remarkable Stuart House in the country.
 Built in 1610 and enlarged in the 1670s, it was a centre for court intrigue throughout most of the 17th century.
 In its time, the house was at the forefront of fashion; it still retains much of the original interior decoration from that period, including outstanding collections of furniture and textiles.
-The gardens have been restored to a 17th century layout.
+The gardens have been restored to a 17th-century layout.

 Terrace Gardens, formerly a brick works cut out into the slope, was opened as a public park in 1887.
-It is a charming, beautiful and well maintained space, a space almost good enough to make us want to stop the walk there and then for the rest of the day.
-And to compound matters there is an über charming café, the Hollyhock Café bang in the middle of the park and housed in a ‘cottage orné’ structure.
+It is a charming, beautiful and well maintained space, almost good enough to make us want to stop the walk there and then for the rest of the day.
+And to compound matters there is an über charming café, the Hollyhock Café bang in the middle and housed in a ‘cottage orné’ structure.
 A Trip Advisor reviewer comments: “The setting alone makes it worth a visit, nestled in glorious Richmond parkland between the river and some of the best views of the river and all of London.
 It is like stumbling on a fairytale, where you want to become part of the tale.
 So quaint it hurts.
 And the food is first class, organic, vegetarian and all manner of constantly changing home-made cooking at its best.”
-Agree.
+Agreed.

-But we eventually dragged ourselves away from a hearty, healthy lunch and dipped down under the road through an eighteenth century barrel-vaulted tunnel to arrive at the River Thames.
+But we eventually dragged ourselves away from a hearty, healthy lunch and dipped down under the road through an eighteenth-century barrel-vaulted tunnel to arrive at the River Thames.

 In a few minutes we reached the ghastly Heron Square, made bearable at weekends with some food markets, but the worst type of mock Georgian façades, acting as thin veneers to bog standard office behind.
 Heron Square forms the central space within the development designed by Quinlan Terry and completed in 1988.
 Passing quickly on.